 sefilt <-filterPositions( se, filters =c("sequenceContext", "coverage", "all.na"),sequenceContext ="A",assayNameCov ="mod_prob",minCov =5)sefilt

-In this case, the position filtering reduced the number of unique positions from 21456 to 10957 by 48.9%.
-However, the number of non-NA values in the matrix is only reduced from 165914 to 148815 (10.3%), confirming that the filtered-out positions are generally covered only by few reads.
+In this case, the position filtering reduced the number of unique positions from 31693 to 16729 by 47.2%.
+However, the number of non-NA values in the matrix is only reduced from 333127 to 304984 (8.4%), confirming that the filtered-out positions are generally covered only by few reads.

-In addition to the position filtering illustrated above, footprintR also provides functionality for calculating read-level quality scores and filtering out reads with low quality.
+In addition to the position filtering illustrated above, SingleMoleculeGenomicsIO also provides functionality for calculating read-level quality scores and filtering out reads with low quality.
 The calculation of the quality scores is done using the addReadStats function, and the filtering is performed via the filterReads function.

 Show/hide code